Tromøy Church: Location

 View of the church from the ocean in the early 1900s before the trees grew up around the church.

 The church stands between Hove and Brekka, on the outer shore of the island of Tromøy.
 Before afforestation took place in the late 1900s, the church was visible from the sea.
 The church was used as a landmark for navigation in the Skagerrak because it was an easily recognizable element in the outline of the coast seen by sailors.
 It is marked on all nautical charts, and until 1940 the National Office for Lighthouses and Coastal Safety (Statens fyr- og merkevesen) was responsible for painting the church's south walls white.

 History

 The earliest existing historical records of the church date back to the year 1320 when a court document mentions Sira Ifvar who was a priest at the church in Tromøy (then spelled Þrumu).
 The church was likely built around the year 1300.

 As late as 1794, Tromøy Church was the parish church for Holt, which covered a much larger geographic area than the island of Tromøy itself, and many had a long journey to church that was hazardous in winter.
-Since 1878, they have been separate parishes; the mainland portion of the parish of Tromøy covered an area from Strømsbu (west of Arendal) to Eydehavn, at that time it also included part of the municipality of Austre Moland as well.
+Since 1878, they have been separate parishes; the mainland portion of the parish of Tromøy covered an area from Strømsbu (west of Arendal) to Eydehavn, at that time it also included part of Austre Moland Municipality as well.